- Curriculum Information

 - Library Resources Centre

-Welcome to Claremont High School Academy's Science faculty webpage.
-Science is a subject of great importance to students and parents at Claremont, and therefore to the Academy itself.
+Science is a subject of great importance to students and parents at Claremont.
 It's a subject that can fascinate and delight, develop skills and knowledge, provide excitement outside the curriculum, and open doors to thousands of different careers.
-We do all of these things in Science at Claremont.

-In KS3 science is taught as one subject, and all three main disciplines are given equal time.
-Our SATs results are always significantly above the National Averages.
-At KS4 we offer GCSEs in Chemistry, Physics and Biology, the results of which are outstanding with %A*-A consistently above National average- 56-63%.
-Dual and single awards are also offered.
 The Sciences are incredibly popular choices at A-level reflecting the dedication and hard work of the Science Faculty.
-The demand for Sixth Form places and triple science was recognised by our governors leading to extensive reconstruction and new, additional laboratories for the faculty.
+The demand for Sixth Form places and separate sciences at GCSE was recognised by our governors, leading to extensive reconstruction and new, additional laboratories.

 The Science Faculty is lucky to have 18 purpose-built science laboratories and Specialist Science Staff who all teach their specialism in Key Stage 4 and 5.
 We also have a dedicated team of technicians who provide us with the practical work that is crucial to helping children develop an understanding of the processes and theories in the subject.
-Each room has an interactive whiteboard and we also have a set of notebook computers to allow new technology to impact in a positive way on the learning experiences of students.
+Each room has an interactive whiteboard and we also encourage the use of ICT to facilitate learning.

 Programme of Study